RossSong/RossSong.github.io/index.md

 --
 Functor -> mappable type -> "mappable" 은 wrapped value 에 function 을 적용하는 것.

+We can think of a functor as a type of container where we are permitted to apply a single function to every object in the container.

 예>
 Prelude> (+3) (Just 2)
  ERR - No instance for (Num (Maybe a0))